Lumbarda

 Lumbarda > Korcula – weekday departures: 6:30, 7:30*, 8:30, 9:30*, 10:30, 12:30*, 14:30*, 15:30, 17:30*, 19:30*, 21:30 (* this route operates on Sundays too)

-Suggested activities : walking & hiking, diving, snorkelling, small boats hiring, the scooter excursions, bicycle riding, many excursions by boat, or by the coach.
+Suggested activities: walking & hiking, diving, snorkelling, small boat hiring, scooter excursions, bicycle riding, many excursions by boat, or by the coach.
 Of course, swimming and sunbathing too 🙂